wp-plugins/network-summary/readme.txt

 1. Excerpt of the custom feed builder.

 == Changelog ==

+= 2.0.7 =
+* Small css changes on the shortcodes.
+* Fixed the brackets on the custom feed builder for sites without any category.

 = 2.0.6 =
 * Fixed some small bugs on the rss builder.